shocking-development/shocking-development.github.io/index.md

 <br/>
 * Register Page <br/>
 ![](doc/register.png)
-A page where users who already have a registered account can log back in.
+A page where users can register for an account for the application.
 <br/>
 * Profile Page <br/>
 ![](doc/profile.jpeg)